phillc/agentvsagent/README.md

 * npm install -g agentvsagent
 * run `ava` for command options

-## FAQ
+## Starting an agent

-* Time that each agent is allowed should be low enough to make it difficult to come up with an always perfect solution, yet high enough that a novice and/or an implementation in a slower language can be competitive.
+* Clone or download the repository.
+* Use the files in the dist/hearts/<language>/ directory

 ## Tips

 * Basic
+  * Isolate your logic to the starter agent in a different file/module, to reduce conflict if the api changes.
-  * Keep your bot under source control
+  * Keep your agent under source control
 * Advanced
   * Unit test at least your supporting code

+## FAQ

+* Time that each agent is allowed should be low enough to make it difficult to come up with an always perfect solution, yet high enough that a novice and/or an implementation in a slower language can be competitive.

 ## Potential game ideas